nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 As a consequence, the user might not have the video info in the UI immediately after creating / updating a Video document, needing to refresh the page once the asynchronous work is done.
 This change allows a better behaviour when bulk importing videos.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24316](https://jira.nuxeo.com/browse/NXP-24316).

+#### Operation to recompute image Renditions {{since '10.3'}}

+You may want to recompute your stored image renditions when you change the resolutions you want to use.
+A new operation is available for this: `Picture.RecomputeViews`.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25791](https://jira.nuxeo.com/browse/NXP-25791).

 ### Nuxeo Vision